andymina/capstone-backend/README.md

   - `<Array[String]> _ids`: list of review ObjectIds to be deleted

 **Returns**: `Array[String]` where each element is the ObjectId of a deleted review.
-If no reviews are deleted, returns an empty `Array`.
+If a review isn't deleted, `null` is returned in its place.